Palo Alto Networks, Inc. (NASDAQ:PANW) Shares Bought by TD Asset Management Inc.

+In related news, EVP Nir Zuk sold 12,000 shares of the stock in a transaction on Monday, November 1st.
+The stock was sold at an average price of $507.28, for a total transaction of $6,087,360.00.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, Director Mark D. Mclaughlin sold 1,500 shares of the stock in a transaction on Wednesday, November 3rd.
+The shares were sold at an average price of $507.22, for a total value of $760,830.00.
+The disclosure for this sale can be found here.
+Insiders sold 57,875 shares of company stock valued at $30,746,594 in the last quarter.
+2.20% of the stock is currently owned by company insiders.

 Several research firms have recently commented on PANW.
-Deutsche Bank Aktiengesellschaft lifted their price target on Palo Alto Networks from $560.00 to $605.00 and gave the stock a “buy” rating in a report on Monday, November 15th.
-Robert W. Baird lifted their price target on Palo Alto Networks from $540.00 to $625.00 and gave the stock an “outperform” rating in a report on Friday, November 19th.
-Royal Bank of Canada lifted their price target on Palo Alto Networks from $560.00 to $590.00 and gave the stock an “outperform” rating in a report on Monday, November 15th.
-Evercore ISI boosted their price objective on shares of Palo Alto Networks from $580.00 to $600.00 and gave the company an “outperform” rating in a report on Friday, November 19th.
-Finally, BMO Capital Markets boosted their price objective on shares of Palo Alto Networks from $560.00 to $615.00 and gave the company an “outperform” rating in a report on Friday, November 19th.
+JMP Securities lifted their price target on Palo Alto Networks from $550.00 to $585.00 and gave the stock an “outperform” rating in a report on Friday, November 19th.
+Jefferies Financial Group boosted their price objective on shares of Palo Alto Networks from $615.00 to $650.00 and gave the company a “buy” rating in a report on Thursday, January 6th.
+Jefferies analyst Brent Thill raised the firm’s price target on Palo Alto Networks to $650 from $615 and keeps a Buy rating on the shares as he adjusted his targets across the app, infrastructure and security software spaces.
+Software underperformed the S&P 500 by 15% in 2021 as overall valuations contracted 10%, noted Thill, who thinks multiples in the space will continue to compress in 2022 as 80% of software names are expected to decelerate with “digital digestion” happening coming out of the pandemic.
+Wedbush boosted their price objective on shares of Palo Alto Networks from $600.00 to $630.00 and gave the company an “outperform” rating in a report on Friday, November 19th.
+Credit Suisse Group restated an “outperform” rating and issued a $625.00 price objective on shares of Palo Alto Networks in a report on Tuesday, November 16th.
+Finally, Cowen boosted their price objective on shares of Palo Alto Networks from $550.00 to $620.00 and gave the company an “outperform” rating in a report on Friday, November 19th.
 Two equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and twenty-nine have given a buy rating to the company.
 According to data from MarketBeat.com, the company has an average rating of “Buy” and a consensus target price of $580.82.

-Palo Alto Networks (NASDAQ:PANW) last announced its quarterly earnings results on Thursday, November 18th.
-The network technology company reported $1.64 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.57 by $0.07.
-Palo Alto Networks had a negative return on equity of 26.86% and a negative net margin of 11.20%.
-The firm had revenue of $1.25 billion during the quarter, compared to the consensus estimate of $1.20 billion.
-During the same period in the prior year, the company posted ($0.04) earnings per share.
-The firm’s quarterly revenue was up 31.9% compared to the same quarter last year.
-On average, equities research analysts predict that Palo Alto Networks, Inc. will post -1.19 EPS for the current fiscal year.

-In other news, Director Mark D. Mclaughlin sold 1,500 shares of the company’s stock in a transaction that occurred on Wednesday, November 3rd.
-The stock was sold at an average price of $507.22, for a total transaction of $760,830.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Nir Zuk sold 12,000 shares of the stock in a transaction on Monday, November 1st.
-The stock was sold at an average price of $507.28, for a total value of $6,087,360.00.
-The disclosure for this sale can be found here.
-Insiders have sold 57,875 shares of company stock valued at $30,746,594 in the last 90 days.
-Company insiders own 2.20% of the company’s stock.

 Palo Alto Networks Profile